Esri/i3s-spec/README.md

 ## Can I Use...?

-For thef first release in ArcGIS 10.3.1, we support Scene Layers of the 3D Objects type.
+For the first release in ArcGIS 10.3.1, we support Scene Layers of the 3D Objects type.

 This table explains which implementations of the specification exist and what they support.